openvinotoolkit/openvino/docs/install_guides/installing-openvino-windows.md

 > **IMPORTANT**: Windows PowerShell* is not recommended to run the configuration commands.
 Please use the command prompt (cmd) instead.

 **Optional**: OpenVINO toolkit environment variables are removed when you close the command prompt window.
-As an option, you can permanently set the environment variables manually.
+You can permanently set the environment variables manually.

 > **NOTE**: If you see an error indicating Python is not installed when you know you installed it, your computer might not be able to find the program.
-For the instructions to add Python to your system environment variables, see <a href="#Update-Path">Update Your Windows Environment Variables</a>.
+Check your system environment variables, and add Python if necessary.

 The environment variables are set.
 Next, you can download some additional tools.